Student-centric advice and objective recommendations

 Pell Grants at Amherst College

-24%% of students at Amherst College receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+24% of students at Amherst College receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
 If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to Amherst College.

 You can learn more about Pell Grant eligibility here.

 Amherst College has a generous financial aid program which includes a “no loan” policy.
 This means that students admitted to Amherst will not receive any student loans in their financial aid package.
 For students, this means that your financial aid package will only include scholarships, grants, and work study.

 Amherst is a member of Questbridge, which is a prestigious scholarship program that supports high-achieving students from low-income backgrounds.
 Students who are “matched” to Amherst College through Questbridge receive a four year, full ride scholarship to the school.
 If you are interested in learning more about Questbridge, you can check out our Questbridge Scholarship guide.

 Student Loan Stats:

 In addition to scholarships and financial aid, student loans are another way that students can pay for college.
 However, unlike other types of aid, student loans need to be repaid.
 This is why it’s so important to know how much student loan debt you are taking out.

 15% percent of Amherst College students take out federal student loans.
 The average student at Amherst College takes out in student loan debt, which winds up being a $137.95 payment per month.
 The important thing to remember about these numbers is that they only include federal student loans and not private student loans.